iqtree/iqtree.github.io/doc/Compilation-Guide.md

         mingw32-make -j4

-    to use 4 cores instead of only 1.
+    to use 4 cores for compilation instead of only 1.

 Compiling 32-bit version